pbain63/Project_Tic-Tac-Toe/README.md

 # Project_Tic-Tac-Toe
-Created a new repository about game
+Created a new repository about Tic-Tac-Toe game